Aaron Nola: 2022

-Due to an injury to Zack Wheeler, who had seemingly supplanted Nola as the team's ace, Nola was called upon to make his fifth consecutive opening day start pitching 6 innings and getting the win over the Oakland Athletics.
+Due to an injury to Zack Wheeler, Nola was called upon to make his fifth consecutive opening day start pitching 6 innings and getting the win over the Oakland Athletics.
 On August 13, Nola pitched a complete game but took the loss in a pitcher's duel with Jacob deGrom 1–0.
-On October 3, 2022, Nola started the Phillies' playoff-clinching win over the Houston Astros, carrying a perfect game through 6 2/3 innings.
+On October 3, Nola started the Phillies' playoff-clinching win over the Houston Astros, carrying a perfect game through 6 2/3 innings.

-Nola finished the 2022 season with a 11–13 record, posting a 3.25 ERA and 235 strikeouts in 32 starts and 205 innings.
+Nola finished the 2022 season with an 11–13 record, posting a 3.25 ERA and 235 strikeouts in 32 starts and 205 innings.
 Nola also lead the Majors in strikeout-to-walk ratio.
-Five days after the Phillies clinched in Houston, Nola threw 6 2/3 shutout innings against the St. Louis Cardinals in Game 2 of the 2022 National League Wild Card Series as the Phillies won the series 2–0.
-On October 14, Nola started Game 3 of the 2022 National League Division Series, the first Phillies home playoff game in eleven years.
+Five days after the Phillies clinched in Houston, Nola threw 6 2/3 shutout innings against the St. Louis Cardinals in Game 2 of the National League Wild Card Series as the Phillies won the series 2–0.
+On October 14, Nola started Game 3 of the National League Division Series, the first Phillies home playoff game in eleven years.
 He allowed one unearned run and five hits over six innings.
-Nola started Game 2 of the 2022 National League Championship Series, as well, against the San Diego Padres.
+Nola started Game 2 of the National League Championship Series, as well, against the San Diego Padres.
 During the game, Aaron and Austin Nola became the first pair of brothers in Major League Baseball postseason history to face each other as pitcher and batter.

-During the 2022 World Series, Nola was the starting pitcher for Phillies in Game 1 and Game 4.
-Nola got a no-decision for Game 1 due to the fact though he only pitched for 5 innings and gave up 5 runs, including a pair of home runs to Kyle Tucker, Phillies tied the game and won in the 10th inning due to J. T. Realmuto's game-winning home run.
-But in Game 4, Nola gave up no runs throughout 4 innings, but loaded the bases in the 5th inning and was lifted, and afterward left-handed relief pitcher Jose Alvarado's poor outing resulted in Astros' scoring 5 runs during the inning, and Nola ended up being the losing pitcher in Game 4, a turning point in World Series, which Phillies eventually lost in 6 games.
+During the World Series, Nola was the starting pitcher for the Phillies in Game 1 and Game 4.
+Nola got a no-decision for Game 1 because he only pitched for 5 innings and gave up 5 runs, including a pair of home runs to Kyle Tucker, the Phillies tied the game and won in the 10th inning due to J. T. Realmuto's game-winning home run.
+But in Game 4, Nola gave up no runs throughout 4 innings but loaded the bases in the 5th inning and was lifted, and afterward left-handed relief pitcher Jose Alvarado's poor outing resulted in Astros' scoring 5 runs during the inning, and Nola ended up being the losing pitcher in Game 4, a turning point in World Series, which Phillies eventually lost in 6 games.

-On Nov 7, 2022, Phillies exercised their end of the $16 million club option on Aaron Nola for 2023, and it is expected Phillies will retain Nola for at least another season.
+2023

+On November 7, 2022, the Phillies exercised their end of the $16 million club option on Nola for the 2023 season.
+In the 2023 season, Nola posted a 12–9 record with a 4.46 ERA with 202 strikeouts in 32 starts and 1932/3 innings.
+He became a free agent following the season but on November 19, 2023, he signed a seven-year, $172 million contract to return to the Phillies.
+The contract contains no opt-out provisions, and carries a lower average annual value than other comparable free agent starting pitchers to avoid surpassing MLB's luxury tax apron.

+2024

+Nola made 33 appearances (all starts) for the Phillies over the course of the 2024 campaign, in which he compiled a 14-8 record and 3.57 ERA with 197 strikeouts across 1991/3 innings pitched.